-We invite you to explore this website to learn about the wide variety of reconstructive facial surgery procedures we offer.
-As a start, one of the most important “procedures” we can offer is helping you learn how to look and feel more beautiful.
+We invite you to explore our website to learn about the wide variety of reconstructive facial surgery procedures we provide.
+As a start, one of the most important procedures we can offer is helping you learn how to look and feel whole again.

-After a personalized consultation with either Dr. Yellin, Dr. Anderson or one of our skin care and camouflage make-up specialists, we will recommend the best combination of treatments and procedures to address all of your facial aesthetic issues.
+After a personalized consultation with Dr. Yellin and/or one of our skin care and camouflage make-up specialists, we will recommend the best combination of treatments and procedures to address all of your facial issues.

-It is important to honestly and openly discuss all of your medical conditions with Dr. Yellin or Dr. Anderson before undergoing surgery.
-Your overall health and safety are our primary concern.
-Regardless of health, anyone aged 50 or older is required to undergo a thorough physical examination and be medically cleared prior to any surgical procedure performed in the operating room.
+It is important to honestly and openly discuss all of your medical conditions with Dr. Yellin before undergoing surgery.
+Your overall health and safety are our primary concerns.

-An underlying chronic medical condition, such as high blood pressure, diabetes or depression, does not exclude elective cosmetic surgery; however, such conditions must be well controlled.
+An underlying chronic medical conditions, such as anemia, hypothyroidism, high blood pressure, diabetes or depression, do not exclude reconstructive surgery; however, such conditions must be well controlled to optimize your healing.
 Likewise, if you are taking a blood thinner such as Coumadin, Plavix or Aspirin, please inform Dr. Yellin so he can best determine how to manage these medications during the peri-operative period.
-He will also determine whether you’re a good candidate for elective facial surgery and will help you set realistic surgical expectations.
+During your consultation, he will also help you set realistic surgical expectations.
 Cigarette smokers are encouraged to reduce or quit smoking prior to surgery.
 Smokers have a greater chance of having problems healing, regardless of the surgical procedure performed.